ghozlan/notes/to-do.md

 # LAMP
 - [ ] unpack mysql query results in php
 - [ ] call python script on the submittion of an HTML form (is it `onSubmit` or `action` or something else?)

+# OS
+- [ ] how to make copied directories retain their original dates?